Polyurethane Conformal Coatings: When To Consider An Alternative

 Polyurethane conformal coatings offer better chemical resistance than acrylic coatings.
 Because the mechanical hardness of polyurethane conformal coatings are second in the list after epoxy for applications that require high mechanical strength they are advantageous to use because they are easier to be reworked compared to the epoxy.

 Disadvantages of polyurethane coatings do exist and they must be considered carefully: They are difficult to remove, therefore once applied there is a high risk that the electronic part will be damaged or become visually unattractive while trying to remove the coating.
 If the surface is not cleaned properly the layer might peel off.
 The curing process must be done carefully and it may take a very long time which is time consuming.
-Acrylic and silicon coatings are generally faster to cure when a fast cure time is required one of these coatings can be preferred.
+Acrylic and silicone coatings are generally faster to cure when a fast cure time is required one of these coatings can be preferred.
 Acrylic coatings are also easier to rework.

 Common standards used for the testing of conformal coatings: